-Business manners 3 that also come with cultures issues and social matters along with a glimpse at our business culture and strategic behavior.
+Business manners 3 that also come with cultures issues, social matters and a glimpse at our business culture and strategic behavior.

 - It is best to arrive five minutes early and to turn off your cell phone before you arrive.

 - In some more formal or more friendly meetings, we may be expected to shake hands when we arrive and when we leave.

 - It is common to begin the discussion with some informal talk about sports and the weather

 - Business is discussed in the middle of the meeting while the reunion ends on a positive note.

 - Business and work meetings usually follow an agenda with specific topics and objectives.

 - During meetings, men and women express their opinions freely.

 - Long and short meetings require a good amount of understanding and cooperation from everyone.